We enjoyed a great evening and slept well even though it rained through the night.

 31.835 W143 15.844

-We decided to leave the fifth wheel and continue with just the truck.
-A park employee pulled in beside us and told us to go to campground and enjoy its amenities.
+A park employee stopped and told us to go to the campground and enjoy its amenities.
 We explained that we'd been told there was no camping there.
-He responded that the campground was incomplete but funding had dried up, so no construction was ongoing.
+He advised that the campground was incomplete but no construction was ongoing.
 He reiterated that we should park there.
+So we left our roadside spot and pulled into the Twin Lakes recreation site.
+Found a good spot to leave the fifth wheel, packed a lunch, and headed out with the truck.

 The skies were sunny with big cloud banks moving through.
 It made for interesting lighting.